Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Logical Preliminaries

 \subsection{Intuitionistic Logic}

 Intuitionistic logic aims to capture the notion of constructive proof, something which classical logic fails to do~\cite{Hey30}.
 For this reason intuitionistic logic does not contain familiar classical axioms such as the law of the excluded middle ($p\lor \lnot p$) and double negation elimination ($\lnot\lnot p \iimp p$).

-The language of intuitionistic logic $\langint$ is the same as for classical propositional logic, with the exception that implication~$\iimp$ must be included in the language as it is not definable in terms of the other connectives.
-We define $\langint$ by means of the following grammar in BNF:
+The language of intuitionistic logic $\langint$ is just the language of classical logic \eqref{eq:lang:imp}, where classical implication is replaced by intuitionistic implication $\iimp$:

 where $p$ ranges over $\Prop$.
 As usual, we define $\lnot A := A \iimp \bot$.
-Intuitionistic formulae are interpreted over \emph{intuitionistic Kripke models}, defined accordingly.
+Contrary to the classical case, the connectives $\land$ and $\lor$ are not inter-definable.
+Intuitionistic formulae are interpreted over \emph{intuitionistic Kripke models}.

-\begin{defi}[Intuitionistic Kripke Model] An \emph{intuitionistic Kripke frame} is defined to be an ordered pair $F := (W,\leq)$ such that $W$ is a non-empty set of points, called \emph{worlds}, and the \emph{accessibility relation} $\leq \ \subseteq W \times W$ is reflexive and transitive.
-A \emph{intuitionistic Kripke model} is defined to be a tuple $M = (F,V)$ such that $F$ is an intuitionistic Kripke frame and $V : \Prop \to 2^{W}$ is a \emph{valuation function} satisfying the \emph{persistence} condition, that is, if $w \in V(p)$ and $wRu$, then $u \in V(p)$. \end{defi}
+\begin{definition}[Intuitionistic Kripke Model] An \emph{intuitionistic Kripke frame} is defined to be an ordered pair $F := (W,\leq)$ such that $W$ is a non-empty set of points, called \emph{worlds}, and the \emph{accessibility relation} $\leq \ \subseteq W \times W$ is reflexive and transitive.
+A \emph{intuitionistic Kripke model} is defined to be a tuple $M = (F,V)$ such that $F$ is an intuitionistic Kripke frame and $V : \Prop \to 2^{W}$ is a \emph{valuation function} satisfying the \emph{persistence} condition, that is, if $w \in V(p)$ and $w \leq u$, then $u \in V(p)$. \end{definition}